slimndap/wp-theatre/readme.txt

 * Basic version of the plugin.

 == Upgrade Notice ==

+= 0.14.3 =
+Fixes a problem when saving a production with multiple events and several PHP warnings when no listing page is set.

 = 0.14.2 =
 Fixes some bugs in event lists and event imports.